Jonathon-Fleming/ToxPi-GIS/README.md

 # ToxPi-GIS
 Production of shareable, interactive feature layers from the output of the ToxPi GUI
-Requires ArcGIS Pro license

 Important Notes:
+Requires ArcGIS Pro license and download
 Currently only for use with USA data
 Requires column named FIPS with corresponding identifiers
+Source column expected to be formatted Latitude, Longitude
 Special Steps are required to run with mac or linux

 * Steps to run from windows command prompt: